mariagranell/LifeHistoryIVP/README.md

  - ```R_scripts```: Here you can find the R codes that will extract the relevant information from the IVP file and create individual tables, for instance, sex, age, tenure, etc.
  - ```TBL```: Here is where your tables will be generated, that you can later use to link with your studies and stats.
 Here you also have an Archive folder, that contains tables that are not updated but that you´d like to save

+*Data access*: the Source files and TBL generated files are not included in this public shared platform since they are property of the IVP.
+Email me at mgranellruiz@gmail.com if you would like to have them.

 ## Recommendations
 Always analyze data using the Code names as identifiers, since those are the ones use later for the behaviour.